 Chertok lays down these important metrics about RPO buyers:

-- Seventy percent reach their KPIs by using RPOs to rectify their talent management shortcomings.
+- Reach their KPIs by using RPOs to rectify their talent management shortcomings.

 - Get better and stronger talent that has a wide array of skill sets needed by the organization.